 is one of the biggest and most significant archaeological sites from Mesolithic and Neolithic eras from the Stone age.
 The fishing and hunting settlements there had a planned construction before 8 to 10 thousand of years ago, which archaeologists found in the 60s of last century.

 is archaeological park which represents roman city that had over 30 thousand of residents.
 It dates from before new era and in which was born a large number of Roman leaders.
-Nevertheless, at the same spot in 2009 and 2012 they found mammoths skeletons, so there was made a Mammoth park as well.
+Nevertheless, at the same spot in 2009 and 2012 they found mammoths skeletons.
+Now there is Mammoth park as well.
 Although the first remains of the city were found in the 19th century, Viminacium was opened in 2006.
 The site is still growing and the remains of a great cultures are being discovered in this place.

-My greatest recommendation to everyone who still have not visited this part of the country – go to a Danube cruise.
-Or visit by bus or car, you will not repent in which every way do you travel to these destination they are worth the trip.
+My greatest recommendation to everyone who still have not visited this part of Serbia – go to a Danube cruise.
+Or visit by bus or car, you will not repent in which every way you choose.
+Travel to these destination they are worth the trip.
 And 2 or 3 days is more than enough to see everything mentioned.

 Happy travelling my dear adventurers!